nowtryz/YJump/docs/configuration.md

 # Configuration file

 ## Storage
-Multiple storage facilities can be used to store parkours configurations and score.
+Multiple storage facilities can be used to store parkours configurations and scores.
 Here is a list of available
 implementations:

 Nitrite DB
-: A powerful NoSQL database using the H2's storage engine Document oriented
+: A powerful NoSQL database using the H2's storage engine

+  Document oriented
   {: .label .label-green }
   Default